lakwarus/kubernetes-up/README.md

 The only prerequisite for running this is Docker.
 You *do not* need any Kubernetes binaries besides what's provided in this repository.

+For the skydns availability check you additionally need ``nslookup``.

-The script was tested with Ubuntu 14.10 and Docker 1.6.0.
+The script was tested with Ubuntu 14.10 and Docker 1.6.2.

 ## Example
 To fire up a single-node Kubernetes cluster on your local machine all you need to do is call the ``kube-up.sh`` script: